loader

 One of the most powerful features within Google Analytics is the segmentation options shown at the top of your reports.

-Segments refer to a group of sessions (or users) that meet a set of criteria.
-Google Analytics comes with a heap of useful defaults, but the real power is being able to create your own segments.
-These “custom segments” mean you can slice-and-dice your data to answer virtually any question you may have.
+Segments are groups of sessions (or users) that meet specific criteria.
+Google Analytics includes many useful defaults, but the real power is being able to create your own segments.
+These “custom segments” mean you can slice-and-dice your data to answer nearly any question you have.

-When using the segments feature, you’re able to view any report within Google Analytics (including custom reports) showing only data belonging to the segments you’ve selected.
+When using the segments feature, you’re able to view any report within Google Analytics (including custom reports) showing only data related to the selected segments.
 This allows you to dig into all sorts of information that would otherwise be hidden in averages.
 This kind of advanced analysis will help you make more informed marketing decisions, so I’d definitely recommend investing the time.

 Session Segments vs. User Segments